RahmanTeamDevelopment/Platypus/docs/sphinx/documentation.rst

 Allele bias (ab)
 ----------------

 The allele bias filter identifies variants that show support in too few reads compared to the expectation under heterozygous segregation in a diploid organism.
-Specifically, it rejects variants if (i) the fraction of reads supporting the variant allele is less than the minimum of 0.5 and a user‐specified threshold frequency (default 20%; configurable via the –minVarFreq option); and (ii) the p value under a binomial model with a Beta prior is less than 0.001.
-We used a Beta prior to account for small biases which may exist even for good calls, for instance due to mapping or PCR biases.
-The parameters for the Beta distribution are fixed at α=20 and β=20.
+Specifically, it rejects variants if (i) the fraction of reads supporting the variant allele is less than the minimum of 0.5 and (ii) the p value under a binomial model less than 0.001.

 Strand bias (sb)
 ----------------

 The strand bias filter identifies variants whose support is skewed in terms of reads mapping to the forward and reverse strands, relative to the distribution seen in all reads.
 We use the distribution seen overall, rather than say a binomial distribution centered around a fraction of 0.5, because certain experimental designs can give rise to bona fide strand biases.
 Examples include exon capture, and mapping biases due to the existence of an anchoring point to one end of the sequence, but not the other.
-Specifically, the reads supporting the variant are tested against a Beta‐binomial distribution with parameters α and β such that that smallest of these parameters is 20, and the parameters are such that the mean of the distribution equals the ratio observed in all reads.
+Specifically, the reads supporting the variant are tested against a binomial distribution where the mean of the distribution equals the ratio observed in all reads.
 Variants are accepted if the p value exceeds 0.001.

 Bad reads (badReads)